China sees Labour Day travel rush as Covid-19 curbs lifted – latest updates

 More than a 100 million Chinese residents are travelling across the country for the five-day Labour Day holiday.

-China lifted its quarantine measures on Wednesday as its numbers of coronavirus cases dwindle.
+China lifted its quarantine measures on Wednesday as its numbers of virus cases dwindle.

 The relaxation means travellers won't need to quarantine themselves for two weeks when they return.